-Staff and Research Associates in the Natural Sciences Department are involved in a wide variety of research programs and field work in the areas of botany, palaeontology and zoology.
+Staff and Research Associates in the Natural History Department are involved in a wide variety of research programs and field work in the areas of botany, palaeontology and zoology.
 A brief description of research interests is included below.

-The New Brunswick Museum is the repository for natural science specimens collected in New Brunswick.
+The New Brunswick Museum is the repository for natural history specimens collected in New Brunswick.
 We encourage researchers working in the province to deposit voucher and type specimens in the NBM collections.
 The NBM has guidelines for the development of collections in our Collections Policy and for loaning specimens for research and exhibition in our Loans Policy.
-For information concerning depositing or borrowing specimens, contact the curator of the collection or the Head, Natural Sciences Department.
+For information concerning depositing or borrowing specimens, contact the curator of the collection or the Head, Natural History Department.

 From their beginnings in the mid 1800s, the botanical collections of the New Brunswick Museum (NBM) have supported research on the provincial and regional floras.
 By the end of the 19th century, specimen-based inventories of vascular plants were already sufficiently detailed to enable the recognition of patterns of geographical distribution.
 This led naturally to the elaboration of hypotheses about the climatic, geological, and historical factors underlying those patterns.